mezzilime/Getting-and-Cleaning-Data/CodeBook.md

     "Mag" becomes "Magnitude",
     "mean" becomes "Mean", and
     "std" becomes "Std".

+For example, the original variable "1 tBodyAcc-mean()-X" will be modified to "TimeBodyAccelerationMeanX".

 ### Final tidy dataset
 The final dataset is a narrow tidy dataset.
 See the Tidy Data document for reference: